MulweliRaymond/Predict-Customer-Purchase-Behaviour-Project/README.md

     0 (No Purchase): 48%
     1 (Purchase): 52%

-The dataset can be found at this Kaggle link.
+The dataset can be found at this Kaggle link https://github.com/MulweliRaymond/Predict-Customer-Purchase-Behaviour-Project
-Aim and Objectives
+# Aim and Objectives
-Aim
+# Aim

 The primary aim of this project is to develop and evaluate machine learning models to predict customer purchase behavior.
 The project seeks to identify the most effective model in terms of accuracy, precision, recall, and F1-score.
-Objectives
+# Objectives

     Preprocess the dataset to handle missing values, encode categorical variables, and normalize numerical features.
     Develop and define the architecture for various machine learning models.